Functionalized Poly(glycolide) Polymers for Biomedical Applications

-Polylactic acid (PLA) and polyglycotides are growing rapidly in popularity as an alternative to petroleum-derived plastics for biomedical applications.
+Polylactic acid (PLA) and polyglycolides are attractive alternatives to petroleum-derived plastics for biomedical applications.
 They are biodegradable, thermoplastic, and derived from renewable resources.
 However, there are functional characteristics associated with these polymers that limit their use for some biomedical applications.
 These include their hydrophobicity and their lack of chemical functionality along their backbone.
-Also, production of these polymers is often complex and costly.
-Cost effective production methods for preparing these compounds are needed to reduce the cost of the material.
-Lower costs would broaden their use as alternatives to petroleum-derived polymers for biomedical applications.
+MSU researchers have developed a poly(glycolide) polymer that has pendent alkynyl groups along the backbone.
+This allows the attachment of various functional groups by convenient click chemistry, which opens the potential for various new biomedical applications.

-- Process produces polylactide that exhibits Lower Critical Solution Temperatures at physiological relevant temperatures: The polymers undergo solution to gel transition at or near room temperature, enabling usage for a number of in vivo drug delivery applications.
+- Lower Critical Solution Temperatures at physiological relevant temperatures.
+The polymers undergo solution to gel transition at or near room temperature, enabling usage for a number of in vivo drug delivery applications.

-- Low cost and less complex processes for producing substituted polyglycolides and polylactides: Lower production costs may favor these compounds as an alternative to petroleum-derived plastics.
+- Low cost and less complex process for production.
+Lower production costs may favor these compounds as an alternative to petroleum-derived plastics.

 Gregory Baker, Milton Smith III, Xuwei Jiang, Erin Vogel